ibm-cloud-docs/vpc/vpc_byok_multitenant_file_encryption.md

 File Storage for VPC now supports cross-account customer-managed encryption.
 With this feature, users can access a customer root key (CRK) from another user account and then use that CRK to encrypt a new file share.
 {: shortdesc}

-File Storage for VPC is available for customers with special approval to preview this service in the Washington, Dallas, Frankfurt, London, Sydney, Sao Paulo, and Tokyo regions.
+File Storage for VPC is available for customers with special approval to preview this service in the Washington, Dallas, Frankfurt, London, Sydney, Sao Paulo, Tokyo, and Toronto regions.
 Contact your IBM Sales representative if you are interested in getting access.
 {: preview}

 ## About cross account key access and use
 {: #byok-cross-acct-about}

 Customer root keys in one account are now accessible to users in another account can use them to create an encrypted file share.
 The user in the account creating the file share can be the same user as the owner of the root key in the other account.
 The privileged user from the account owning the root key [invites the user](/docs/account?topic=account-iamuserinv) of the account where the file share is being created and sets the IAM delegated policy to the root keys.

 The user creating the encrypted file share then specifies the CRN of the CRK from the account that owns the key.
 In the [API request](#byok-cross-key-acct-create-API) to create the file share, the user specifies the CRN of the root key in the `encryption_key` property.
 The user creating the file share with cross-account encryption also uses the IAM token from their own account.